1980 United States federal government shutdown: Shutdown

 On May 1, 1980, five days after the Civiletti opinion was issued, funding for the Federal Trade Commission (FTC) expired, causing the first ever shutdown of a government agency due to a lapse in appropriations.
 The FTC was at the time being funded through its own appropriations legislation, and the shutdown did not affect any other agencies.
 Congressional members had delayed the funding extension, seeking to first pass an authorization bill that would limit the investigatory and rule-making powers of the FTC, which they, and businesses, had criticized for its aggressive monitoring of economic activity.
 They were surprised that a shutdown was actually enforced.

 A total of 1,600 workers were furloughed, and meetings and court dates were canceled.
 U.S. Marshals were dispatched to at least two FTC field offices to ensure that the facilities shut down.
 Confidential documents were turned over to federal security personnel to be put into storage, as it was believed that the agency might be without funding for a significant period of time; packing and unpacking of these documents added significantly to the expense of the shutdown.

 The shutdown ended that evening, with the House approving an extension of funding 284–96, and the Senate 71–10.
 The shutdown was estimated to cost $700,000, of which $600,000 was for salaries.
-The shutdown occurred with the same party controlling the presidency and both houses of Congress, a situation that would not be repeated until the 2018 shutdown.
+The shutdown occurred with the same party controlling the presidency and both houses of Congress, a situation that would not be repeated until the 2018 shutdown, and marks the only time this occurred under Democrats.